Having your bike stolen has been a nightmare. Go over the 7 terrific bike theft prevention tips and devices to help keep your bicycle safe.

 Never forget your bike seat and tire.
 Many bikes have detachable bicycle seats or tires as a security feature.
 These can be instantly removed and taken inside with you while you are at work or at home.
 Of course, this isn't a foolproof way to deter theft, because a thief interested in painting and reselling your bike may simply transport it in the back of a pickup truck.
 However, it will definitely keep someone from riding off with your bike while you are at work.

 Tip No. 3: Set up a Security Camera

 No other bike theft prevention devices and deterrents compare to a high quality and properly-installed security camera.
 It helps scare off a would-be bike thief, sends you instant alerts before a bike theft crime happens, and also helps to catch the bad guy and find your bicycle even if it gets stolen.

 Many authors, journalists, and security experts in other bicycle-theft-prevention-tip articles have strongly recommended this measure.
-But what they don’t tell you is, choosing the right bike surveillance camera does the most job (Reolink 4MP Super HD security IP cameras highly recommended).
+But what they don't tell you is, choosing the right bike surveillance camera does the most job (Reolink 4MP & 5MP Super HD IP cameras highly recommended).

 Make sure you get a HD security IP camera for protecting your bike, dirt bike, electric bike, and motorcycles from thieves.

 ”CCTV was not a put off for me stealing certain bikes.
 We had helmets on so we couldn't be identified.” according to a bike thief interview.
 But a 1080p/1440p HD IP security camera, which can do proper identification of facial and license plate recognition, really makes a difference in bicycle theft protection.

 Tip No. 4: Protect Your Bike with an Anti-Theft GPS Bike Tracker